 In such cases, as well as being entitled to claim towards the amount which you invested, you may be able to claim:

-- Fees paid to the IFA and SIPP company who arranged your investment
+- Fees paid to the IFA and SIPP company which arranged your investment.

-- Money you would have made if your pension/savings had remained where they were
+- The money you would have made if your pension/savings had remained where they were.

-If you think that you, a friend or family member may have invested in Dolphin Trust, then please get in touch with one of the specialist financial mis-selling lawyers here at TLW Solicitors on 0800 169 5925, email firstname.lastname@example.org or complete the call back form below.
+If you think that you, a friend or a family member may have invested in Dolphin Trust, then please get in touch with one of the specialist financial mis-selling lawyers here at TLW Solicitors on 0800 169 5925, email email@example.com or complete the callback form.